 The Memorial Site on the grounds of the former concentration camp was established in 1965 on the initiative of and in accordance with the plans of the surviving prisoners who had joined together to form the Comité International de Dachau.
 The Bavarian state government provided financial support.
 Between 1996 and 2003 a new exhibition on the history of the Dachau concentration camp was created, following the leitmotif of the «Path of the Prisoners».

 The Memorial Site is open daily from 9 am to 5 pm.

-The Memorial Site is closed on December 24th.
+The Memorial Site is closed from December 24th to December 26th.

 No prior appointment is necessary and entry is free.

 The entry is free.

 You will find more information via „Your visit“.